More about: 10 Best Things to Do in Aberdeen

 Useful information

-- Price: from $115 per person.
+- Price: from €115 per person.

-- Duration: approximately 10 hours, including transportation.
+- Duration: approximately 10 hours, including transfers.

-However, you can also take a guided tour of the interior of this 116-year-old Edwardian theater .
+However, you can also take part in a guided tour of the interior of this 116-year-old Edwardian theater .
 In any case, if you are traveling through northern Scotland or plan to explore it during your stay in Aberdeen, consider purchasing The Northern Highlights Pass, a tourist pass for the highlights of northern Scotland, as the theater is among the attractions included in the pass.

 Useful information